Three-body decay $\phi\to\pi^+\pi^-\pi^0$ with Omn\`es-type final-state interactions: Numerical results and discussion

 The implications for future work are therefore clear.
 A next-stage analysis should fit the model directly to the KLOE Dalitz-bin data using the experimental binning, efficiency map, and covariance information rather than relying only on projection-level comparisons.
-The present Omn\`es-based FSI treatment should also be extended to a more complete dispersive framework, allowing for crossed-channel rescattering and the systematic incorporation of a more realistic analytic structure.
-In addition, the direct term should be generalized beyond the present constant approximation to allow for mild energy dependence, and the $\omega\pi^0$ contribution should be included in the same fitting framework.
+The present Omnès-based FSI treatment should also be extended to a more complete dispersive framework, allowing for crossed-channel rescattering and the systematic incorporation of a more realistic analytic structure.
+In addition, the direct term should be generalized beyond the present constant effective coupling to allow for mild energy dependence, and the $\omega\pi^0$ contribution should be included as a separately identifiable amplitude in the same fitting framework.
 These steps are necessary if one aims to describe not only the integrated width and the gross Dalitz pattern, but also the detailed shapes of the $x$ and $y$ projections over the full physical region.

-Fig.~\ref{fig:ang} shows the normalized angular distribution with respect to the relative opening angle between the charged pions.
+Fig.~\ref{fig:ang} shows the normalized angular distribution, i.e., $(1/\Gamma)d\Gamma/d\cos\theta_{+-}$, with respect to the relative opening angle between the charged pions.
 The definition of the angular dependence is explained in detail in Appendix B. The distribution is strongly nonuniform and peaks at large positive $\cos\theta_{+-}$, with the maximum located at

 This indicates that the kinematically weighted decay region favors relatively small opening angles between the charged pions.
 The angular observable does not introduce an independent dynamical ingredient; rather, it is another projection of the same underlying Dalitz dynamics, governed jointly by the phase-space factor and the resonant structure of the reduced amplitude.